 Lilbourn is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Lilbourn in 2022 was $19,731, which is low income relative to Missouri and the nation.
-This equates to an annual income of $78,924 for a family of four.
+The per capita income in Lilbourn in 2022 was $19,013, which is low income relative to Missouri and the nation.
+This equates to an annual income of $76,052 for a family of four.
 However, Lilbourn contains both very wealthy and poor people as well.
+Lilbourn also has one of the higher rates of people living in poverty in the nation, with 32.15% of its population below the federal poverty line.

-Lilbourn is a very ethnically-diverse city.
+Lilbourn is an extremely ethnically-diverse city.
 The people who call Lilbourn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lilbourn residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lilbourn include Irish, German, English, Scots-Irish, and French.
+Important ancestries of people in Lilbourn include Irish, English, German, Scottish, and Scots-Irish.

 The most common language spoken in Lilbourn is English.
 Other important languages spoken here include Polish and African languages.